 The governance structure is setup so that each of the 8 section leaders and their 14 division supervisors can each operate independently and in an autonomous manner.
 Each section is empowered to make decisions on behalf of the University, reporting back those decisions, communications, and issues should they arise into the Management, Policy & Command section.

-Click here to view the emergency reponse organizational chart.
+Click here to view the emergency response organizational chart.

 |Government Liaison Officer||Philip Hale